jakobhaervig/openfoam-salome/README.md

 Now generate a stl file from the ``test_dumpfile.py`` we just downloaded:

 ```
-salome -t $HOME/test_dumpfile.py
+$HOME/SALOME-9.14.0/salome -t $HOME/test_dumpfile.py
 ```

-Which should generate a .stl file for a dummy geometry.
+Which should generate a .stl file for a dummy geometry in your current folder.
 To check if we have a new file ``inlet_patch.stl``, run:

 ```
 ls